microsoft/ML-For-Beginners/Regression/1-Tools/README.md

 3. Install Scikit-Learn by following [these instructions](https://scikit-learn.org/stable/install.html).
 Since you need to ensure that you use Python 3, it's recommended that you use a virtual environment.
 Note, if you are installing this library on a M1 Mac, there are special instructions on the page linked above.
 ## Your ML Authoring Environment

 You are going to use **notebooks** to develop your Python code and create machine learning models.
-This type of file is a common tool for data scientists, and they can be identified by their suffix `.ipynb`.
+This type of file is a common tool for data scientists, and they can be identified by their suffix or extension `.ipynb`.

-Notebooks are an interactive environment that allow the developer to both code and add notes and documentation around the code.
+Notebooks are an interactive environment that allow the developer to both code and add notes and write documentation around the code which is quite helpful for experimental or research-oriented projects.
 ### Working with A Notebook

 In this folder, you will find the file `notebook.ipynb`.
 If you open it in VS Code, assuming VS Code is properly configured, a Jupyter server will start with Python 3+ started.
 You will find areas of the notebook that can be 'run' by pressing arrows next to code blocks, and other areas that contain text.